 DSS launched and continues to support and update a member facing website "Covered CT Program" (CT.gov) that provides information about the program, eligibility requirements, how to enroll, where to get help with enrolling and information about enrollment events.
-DSS also worked with OHS on various outreach efforts and held a public forum in June 2024 to receive feedback on the progress of the demonstration from stakeholders.
+DSS also continued to work with OHS on various outreach efforts.
+DSS also hosts and maintains updates on the Covered CT Demonstration website where stakeholders can find information about the waiver, public forums, and reporting on the demonstration.